 Why the confusion?
 According to the Library of Congress website Everyday Mysteries, sweet potato varieties are classified as either "firm" or "soft."
 In the United States, the firm varieties came first.
 When soft varieties were first grown commercially, there was a need to differentiate the two kinds.
-African slaves had been calling the soft sweet potatoes "yams" because they resembled the yams they knew in Africa.
+African slaves began calling the soft sweet potatoes "yams" because they resembled the yams they knew in Africa.
 Today, the U.S. Department of Agriculture requires labels with the term "yam" to be accompanied by the term "sweet potato."
-Unless you are specifically searching for yams, which can be found in international markets, you are probably eating sweet potatoes!
+Unless you are specifically searching for yams, which can be found in international markets, you are probably eating sweet potatoes.

 Sweet potatoes are more nutritious than yams.
 Sweet potatoes and yams are both healthy foods, and they look similar.
 Sweet potatoes, however, have higher concentrations of most nutrients and more fiber.

 - The Best Way to Cook Sweet Potatoes, from NutritionFacts.org

 - Sweet potato recipes and information, from Tufts University